stoeps13/connections-doc/source/admin/install/cp_t_customize_email_notifications.md

     5. Click **Path** and enter notify.

+        !!! note
-        **Note:** Do not try test a new customization by changing the path to the existing notification extension \(in other words, don't use any value other than "notify" in this step\).
+    Do not try test a new customization by changing the path to the existing notification extension \(in other words, don't use any value other than "notify" in this step\).
 If you no longer want the current customization, you should disable or delete the existing extension.

     6. Click **Next**.